hopeit-git/hopeit.engine/README.md

 ![hopeit.engine QA](https://github.com/hopeit-git/hopeit.engine/workflows/hopeit.engine%20QA/badge.svg)

 > - Tested on Python 3.9, 3.10, 3.11 and 3.12
-> - Types and code style checks with [*mypy*](https://pypi.org/project/mypy/), [*flake*](https://pypi.org/project/flake8/) and [*pylint*](https://pypi.org/project/pylint/)
+> - Types and code style checks with [*mypy*](https://pypi.org/project/mypy), [*ruff*](https://github.com/astral-sh/ruff)
 > - *hopeit.engine* unit tested using [*pytest*](https://pypi.org/project/pytest/), required coverage > 90%
 > - HTTP server integration tests using [*pytest_aiohttp*](https://pypi.org/project/pytest-aiohttp/)
-> - *simple-example* application and plugins integration tests
+> - *simple-example* *client-example* and *dataframes-example* applications and plugins integration tests

 # hopeit engine

 **"Microservices with Data Streams"**

-*hopeit.engine* is a library that allows development and deployment of reactive, data driven microservices in Python.
-It provides a way to create APIs, implement business and data driven applications in Python, communicate between services using data streams, test, deploy and scale services.
+*hopeit.engine* is a library and runtime that allows development and deployment of event driven applications in Python.
+It provides a way to create APIs, orchestrate workflows using data streams, test, deploy and scale services.
 It also provides a flexible way to design, understand, run and visualize your apps, events and data dependencies.

 ![Apps Visualizer](docs/source/readme/apps-visualizer.png)

+*Fast and Robust*: it relies on `pydantic 2.x` for dataclasses serialization and schemas, on `aiohttp` for web services and supports pluggable stream managers to connect to your preferred event queue like `Redis Streams`.
+It is async by default and performance is comparable to REST frameworks like `FastAPI`.

+*Data Driven & ML applications*: it is particularly well suited to run data driven applications like machine learning training and serving thanks to the tight integration with `pandas` using the `hopeit.dataframes` plugin, allowing to serialize and transfer data via endpoints and streams.

 ### Installation